valayDave/data-dist-train/Readme.md

 ## Import Point While Training
 1. Batchsize Will influence the number of minibatches of distributed workers.
 Gradient syncing happens for works so imbalanced minibatches can cause a deadlock for gradient syncing due to Pytorch's DistributedDataParallel Implementation

+2. Metaflow can be used a the version management and infrastructure bundling layer.